peterrevel/IOS/README.md

 This repository holds sample work I've written on my journey to master iOS development.
 I have more samples stored privately under my previous employer's, Circle's, repo: likealitle/iphone.

 Key
+-
-Matchismo: Mathcing Cards Game \n
+Matchismo: Mathcing Cards Game
 Dropit: Playing around UIDynamics.
 Touch screen to create and drop a square.
 SuperCard: Playing with UIGestures.
 Flip a card with Pan Gesture
 Attributer: Exploring the world of Attributed strings.
 Can achieve some really nice UI effects this way.